-I would like to start this post by apologizing – 2 weeks ago, on Instagram, I promised a follow up to my kids swimwear posts (Sew… Some Stretchy Swimming caps [FREE Pattern], Are freezer paper stencils possible on Lycra/Spandex?? and Super Summer Swim Bottoms [FREE Pattern]).
-I promised to post a free rash shirt pattern.
+I would like to start this post by apologizing – 2 weeks ago, on Instagram, I promised a follow up to my kids swimwear posts (Sew… Some Stretchy Swimming caps [Pattern-for-pennies], Are freezer paper stencils possible on Lycra/Spandex?? and Super Summer Swim Bottoms [Pattern-for-pennies]).
+I promised to post a rash shirt pattern.
 Neither last weeks post or this post is delivering on that promise, and for that I am sorry (that post is still on the way though), but sometimes mamma just needs something new to wear!

 I spent half a day on Saturday shopping, trying to find a suitably slouchy pair of harem dungarees to hang around in on weekends and found NOTHING!

 I was so frustrated that I decided to design some, and I am so glad that I did.
 I took a zero waste approach, and just love the results!!